usaid-cs/yesterday-i-learned/random.md

+1. Going "off the grid" [could](https://www.linkedin.com/pulse/off-grid-living-illegal-lincoln-deane/) be illegal for residents in Florida ("Officials cited the International Property Maintenance Code, which mandates that homes be connected to an electricity grid and a running water source"), and isn't particularly feasible for Canadians.
+1. Your run-of-the-mill 3D printing filaments cost around $30 per kilo, or 3 cents per gram.
+1. "Braising" is cooking something *partially* submerged in a cooking liquid, like broth or milk.
+"Country-fried" is frying something *partially* submerged in oil, rather than entirely submerged (which would be deep frying) or not at all (which would just be frying).
+1. Pasta dough from Northern Italy tends to have more egg.
+1. [*Yake*](https://www.youtube.com/watch?v=_r9Ndb6N_y0) is the process of a fish cooking itself (by swimming after getting caught) from the inside, also known as ["burnt tuna"](http://tunafishingcharters.com.au/processing-bluefin-tuna-caught/).
+1. The tail of a tuna, which has a lot of muscles, is often scraped off the tail to make tuna tartare, or "spicy tuna" sushi.
+1. There are non-toxic farmed fugu, but only the large, wild, toxic ones are good to eat, [says Japanese chef Rikizo Okamoto](https://www.youtube.com/watch?v=F8FIPRD9jvg).
+Fugu by itself tastes "unspectacular; rather bland".
+1. The *Codex gigas* ("big book") is [the largest extant medieval illuminated manuscript in the world](https://en.wikipedia.org/wiki/Codex_Gigas), known for having lots of weird stuff in it, like a full page devil, and getting stolen a lot.
+1. Angel (An-hell/An-yell) is a boy name in Spanish.
+1. If a bolt is the exact same size as its nut, then the bolt will never go into the nut.
+[Fit clearances](https://youtu.be/cQFTBfkqE0U) allow an intentionally smaller component to go into another, while "interference fit" heats up one of the parts, expanding it, allowing two otherwise perfectly-sized parts to fit.
+1. Vista and 7 are more or less the same thing under the hood.
+The problem was [nVidia, who needed to write new GPU drivers for Vista, botched it](https://youtu.be/TLgRryt2ZtE), and that accounted for 30% of Vista crashes.
+Crashes were resolved by the time 7 was released, so no one complained.
+1. In the case of [过桥米线](https://en.wikipedia.org/wiki/Crossing_the_bridge_noodles), the tiny quail egg must be raw to be authentic.
+The noodles should be served cold but the soup served boiling hot, with the mixture being warm.
+Diners *must* place ingredients into the bowl in the order from raw to cooked: meat first, then quail eggs, and then vegetables.
+They *must* then "用筷子挑入米线，完成“过桥”的动作。"
+1. All notable persons with the name "Ciprian" are Romanian.
+1. Amazon owns Twitch.
+1. "Galloway said that Bezos was always going to pick one of the coastal cities where he has a second/third home [for the new Amazon HQ].
+By doing this 'contest' Amazon was able to get cities to compete with each other to provide tax incentives to Amazon and was also able to get valuable private information on the cities that Amazon can use in their business strategy.
+Galloway told cities not to participate."
 1. Turns out Windows 10 updates are named after (two digit year)(two digit month).
 Windows 10 "1809" came out (or was supposed to come out) September 2018.
 1. You can't smoke on planes thanks to [Air Canada flight 797](https://en.wikipedia.org/wiki/Air_Canada_Flight_797), where smoking in the toilet caused the plane to smoke up and eventually burn.
 1. Duress: threatening someone to make them do something.